Skip to main content

 note

-The log messages are saved in CSV files in compressed gzip files and named according to the convention you specified when you configured Sumo to start data forwarding, as described in step 5 of Start data forwarding to S3.
-The file naming convention for legacy data forwarding is described below in Legacy File Naming Format
+The log messages are saved in CSV or JSON files in compressed gzip files and named according to the convention you specified when you configured Sumo Logic to start data forwarding, as described in Forward data to an an S3 forwarding destination.
+The file naming convention for legacy data forwarding is described below in Legacy file naming format

 These file objects will contain the messages received as well as the system metadata for the messages, including: